mrcavalcanti/mosaicoo/docs/sources/datasources/mssql.md

 **Example region query using time and timeend columns with epoch values:**

-> Only available in Grafana v6.6+.
+> Only available in Mosaicoo v6.6+.

 ```sql
 SELECT